ben-grande/qusal/qusal/sys-cacher/README.md

-The caching proxy is "sys-cacher" based on apt-cacher-ng, it stores downloaded packages, so that you need only download a package once for it to be used when updating many templates.
-The proxy is preconfigured to work out of the box for Debian, Ubuntu, Arch, and Fedora templates.
+The caching proxy is "sys-cacher" based on apt-cacher-ng, it stores downloaded packages, so that you need only download a package once for it to be used when updating many  The proxy is preconfigured to work out of the box for Debian, Ubuntu, Arch, and Fedora

 When you install this package, qubes will be tagged with "sys-cacher-updatevm" and they will be altered to use the proxy by default.
 When there is "https://"